MaayanLab/clustergrammer-docs/docs/_build_html/_sources/getting_started.txt

   :alt: Web application sim-mat
   :target: http://amp.pharm.mssm.edu/clustergrammer/viz_sim_mats/58a492b4a63cb826f0be6476/rc_two_cats.txt

-  Clustergrammer produces similarity matrices of rows and columns to provide additional perspectives on a user's data.
+  Clustergrammer produces similarity matrices of rows and columns to provide additional perspectives on your data.
 Above is an example column similarity matrix.

 Users can share their interactive visualizations using the permanent link.
 See :ref:`interacting_with_viz` for more information.